-The annual report to the Legislature by the Center would have to contain information on the number of Michigan residents employed in new jobs in the immediately preceding year; the total number of new jobs created in the immediately preceding year; and the specific reasons for each determination of exemption from Michigan-based hiring requirements, and the number of jobs related to each determination.
+The annual report to the Legislature and the Board of the Michigan Strategic Fund by the Center would have to contain information on the number of Michigan residents employed in new jobs in the immediately preceding year; the total number of new jobs created in the immediately preceding year; and the specific reasons for each determination of exemption from Michigan-based hiring requirements, and the number of jobs related to each determination.

-House Bill 5788 would amend the Obsolete Property Rehabilitation Act (MCL 125.2788) to prohibit a local unit of government from approving an application for an obsolete property exemption certificate (for a property tax abatement) unless the applicant promises in writing not to hire or contract with any business entity that hires an individual who is not authorized under federal law to work in the U.S. and promises that the eligible business will comply with federal verification requirements to ensure that all employees are authorized to work in the U.S.
+House Bill 5788 (H-1) would amend the Obsolete Property Rehabilitation Act (MCL 125.2788) to prohibit a local unit of government from approving an application for an obsolete property exemption certificate (for a property tax abatement) unless the applicant promises in writing not to knowingly hire or contract with any business entity that knowingly hires an individual who is not authorized under federal law to work in the U.S. and promises that the eligible business will comply with federal verification requirements to ensure that all employees are authorized to work in the U.S.